Have you ever wondered why the full moon’s name changes every month? Or how it got that name in the first place?

 When Is the Flower Moon?

-Why Is May’s Full Moon Called a Flower Moon?
+Flower Moon Meaning: Why Is It Called a Flower Moon?

 The Flower Moon’s name isn’t much of a mystery given the time of year it graces the sky.
 Gardens and landscapes are in full bloom with perennials such as primrose, bleeding heart, bloodroot, iris, violet, hellebore, peony, et cetera; flower trees such as pear, crape myrtle, crabapple, magnolia, redbud, dogwood, and others; and spring bulbs including bluebell, hyacinth, lily of the valley, tulip, daffodil, crocus, and more.